-Eaton Barnard was born in Bay Minette and raised in Mobile.
-He is blissfully married to Ansley Head Barnard with whom he shares four children.
+Eaton Barnard was born in Bay Minette and raised in Mobile, Alabama.
+He is married to Ansley Head Barnard with whom he shares four children.
 Eaton attended public schools in Mobile County, graduating from Davidson High School.
 He pursued his bachelor’s degree at the University of South Alabama where he majored in political science.
 In 1986, he earned his law degree from the University of Alabama School of Law and passed the Alabama Bar.

 Eaton wanted to be a lawyer from an early age having held a job as a “runner” at a local law firm during his freshman year at USA.
 After this experience, he was hooked on the profession, courtrooms, courthouses, and the opportunity to help people.
 Before joining Andy Citrin Injury Attorneys in 2015, Eaton worked at a small law firm in Mobile for a couple years and then a larger firm for four years.
 Having practiced personal injury law for the last 25 years, Eaton has tried cases in courts from Cullman to Orange Beach.
 He considers himself blessed to have had the opportunity to learn from some of the best attorneys in the state.

 Eaton has tried over 120 jury trials ranging from car wrecks and products liability to complex medical malpractice.
 He has tried cases against many large corporations and contractors including Walmart, Delta Airlines, and FedEx.
 He notably sued the rapper Curtis Jackson, otherwise known as “Fifty Cent,” for carjacking and assaulting a local limo driver.
 Considering it an honor and privilege to help all people, he has represented both impoverished and wealthy individuals.